jaraics/IISLogsCleanup/README.md

 ## Parameters

 * **-Logpath**, The IIS log directory to cleanup.
+* **-SavedDays**, The maximum number of days to leave the log files uncompressed.
+By default its 7 days.
 * **-ArchivePath**, The path to a location where zip files are moved to, for example a central log repository stored on a NAS.

 ## Usage Examples